-An adjunct professor of law at Georgetown University Law Center and senior fellow at Georgetown’s Institute for Law, Science & Global Security, and the Institute of International Economic Law, Professor Vlasic is also an Adjunct Professor at Georgetown’s McCourt School of Public Policy, a faculty member with the Georgetown Environment Initiative and Georgetown’s Center on National Security & the Law, and has served as an outside pro bono advisor to the Director-General of UNSECO regarding blood antiquities and terrorism financing issues.
+An Adjunct Professor of Law at Georgetown University Law Center and Senior Fellow at Georgetown’s Institute for Law, Science & Global Security, and the Institute of International Economic Law, Professor Vlasic is also an Adjunct Professor at Georgetown’s McCourt School of Public Policy, a faculty member with the Georgetown Environment Initiative and Georgetown’s Center on National Security & the Law, and has served as an outside pro bono advisor to the Director-General of UNSECO regarding blood antiquities and terrorism financing issues.
 He has provided advice to the U.S. National Intelligence Council, served on the UN Special Rapporteur for Culture’s Expert Group, and has lectured at numerous institutions on both sides of the Atlantic, including British Parliament, Oxford University, Harvard Law School, Yale Law School, the NATO School, the U.S. Military Academy, The Hague Academy of International Law, the Baltic Defense College, the Danish Center for Human Rights, and the University of Michigan, where he delivered a Commencement Address.
 Professor Vlasic served on the U.S. Delegation to the Pan Am 103 “Lockerbie” (Libyan) terrorist bombing trial in the Netherlands, and in 2005, he was part of a select team of international experts that helped train the Iraqi judges that tried Saddam Hussein.
-He is a collaborator with the UN Counter-Terrorism Committee Executive Directorate Global Counter-Terrorism Research Network and has briefed the U.S. Congress on numerous issues, including the bipartisan Congressional Task Force on Anti-Terrorism & Proliferation Financing.
+He is a collaborator with the UN Counter-Terrorism Committee Executive Directorate Global Counter-Terrorism Research Network, and has briefed the U.S. Congress on numerous issues, including the bipartisan Congressional Task Force on Anti-Terrorism & Proliferation Financing.